This website is being reviewed for updates. Some information is offline. We apologize for any inconvenience.

 • Individualized health plans for post-class maintenance

-Additionally, the program also includes warm-up and stretching/balance exercises and a group problem solving component that is very important in increasing participants' confidence in their ability to both exercise safely and remain motivated to continue a physically active lifestyle.
+Additionally, the program also includes warm-up and stretching/balance exercises combined with a group problem-solving component that has proven important in increasing participants' confidence in their ability to both exercise safely and remain motivated to continue a physically active lifestyle.

-Before program completion, instructors negotiate exercise adherence contracts with participants and emphasize a lifestyle which includes three self-directed 1-hr exercise sessions per week.
+Before program completion, instructors and participants negotiate continued program adherence contracts that emphasize a lifestyle to includes three self-directed 1-hr exercise sessions per week.

 Results

-Published studies have demonstrated that Fit & Strong! participants will likely see these sustained improvements after 12-18 months after an 8-week course:
+Published studies have demonstrated that Fit & Strong! participants will likely see these sustained improvements after 12-18 months with an 8-week course:

 • Increased confidence in their ability to exercise safely with arthritis